Understanding Membership Plan Types

 Typically assigned to exactly one specific desk resource.
 This is ideal for dedicated desk plans or memberships granting continuous access to a specific zone.

-Access is continuous throughout the plan's duration, subject to the assigned desk's operating hours.
+Access is continuous throughout the plan's duration (if day-based) or for the specified number of hours (if hour-based), subject to the assigned desk's operating hours.

-The price covers the entire duration, regardless of how often the member uses the space.
+The price covers the entire duration, regardless of how often the member uses the space (for day-based) or the total hours purchased (for hour-based).

 Entry Based Membership